Skip to content

 memory init

-Builds and starts the Athena Docker stack from source.
+Pulls the published Athena image and starts the Docker stack.
 Run this once per environment.

 jarviscore memory init